yst138451/10ff-realtime-counters/README.md

 ## 💠 Features
 - Realtime WPM counter (for sure).
 - Beer-filling-up progress bar.
-    **Note**: Click on the default countdown timer to show/hide it and type on with this!
+    **Note**: Click on the countdown timer to turn it on/off and type on, undistracted!

 ## 🔧 Configurations (optional)
 Head over to `src` folder and open up the [`config.json`](/src/config.json) file, make your desired changes and reproduce the target script by running `npm start`.